arita37/ranking_bandits/README.md

-1) run the example in the repo :
+1) run the example in the repo : only TopRANK

     https://github.dev/arita37/ranking_bandits/blob/main/README.md